Tankers (film): Plot

 The crew are unable to repair the KV in time for the offensive, which means they have to go to the front as tank-borne infantry-men.
 With no experience outside a tank, their fate remains uncertain.
 Pavla tries to convince the commanding officer to let her fix their tank, which he sympathetically denies.
 After she's gone, he rebukes Krotov, informing him of Pavla's relation to Konovalov.
 Krotov, regretting his actions apologizes to Konovalov, and they reconcile.
 Pavla desperately tries to get Konovalov's tank ready for the battle, but fails.
 At dawn break, the battalion gets the call to move out.
 As Konovalov and his men leave, she breaks down crying.
 Cantor, the battalion translator, sees her crying, and tells her that the captured German blurted about a KV-1 the Germans had captured and hidden in the woods.
-It was operational, but lacked a type-24Relay.
+It was operational, but lacked a type-24 relay.

 Konovalov and his crew are fighting on foot.
 A mortar explosion causes Bogdan to lose his balance, and his weapon strap gets stuck in a tank passing by.
 Rykov rushes out of cover and frees him, but ends up getting fatally shot.
 Krotov stops by to pass Pavla's message about the hidden tank to Konovalov.
 Hesitant at first, his crew join him and they leave to go to the mentioned area.
 They find Pavla who, has managed to get the tank running.
 As they make their way back to the battlefield, they unexpectedly come across a Panzer formation, who have taken a detour to flank the Soviets from the rear.
 Konovalov's crew fights all day against the numerically superior Germans, until they're taken out by the last remaining Panzer.
-The crew except for Bogdan, who died earlier while repairing the track, and Gubkin, who refused to leave the burning tank to cover them.
+The crew survives except for Bogdan, who died earlier while repairing the track, and Gubkin, who refused to leave the burning tank to cover them.
 The Germans, unaware of the crew still being alive, disembark their tank.
 Konovalov and Siitov quickly eliminate them, capture their tank, and drive it back to their lines.